Mr-Wood-CS/National-5-Computing-Science-Markdown-Files/docs/SI/03-Simple-Conditional-Statements.md

 ## If statements

-Your programs will often react to something input by the user.
+Your programs will often react to something input by the user:

-In this example, the user is asked to enter a password.
-If they enter “hello123”, access is granted:
+!!! example "The user is asked to enter a password.
+If they enter “hello123”, access is granted."

-!!! example

 	```Python
 		# Ask the user to enter a password